ParityInfosec/DSU/CSC842/Cycle9/README.md

 - Now features a server application to run checks against systems that conform to requirements (remote terminal, admin, etc.)
 - Data is now also formatted to JSON standard!
    - This data is now more ingestible to tools and is easier to work with and compare
+   - Files are stored with date/time stamps
-- Built a JSON comparison tool to look for differences between a baseline check and a post-engagement check
+- Built a JSON comparison tool to find differences between a baseline check and a post-engagement check

-### Options
+### Client Options
 | Switch | Arguments |  Description |
 | ------- | ------ | ----------- |
 |  \-S, --start  | MM/DD/YY | Start of the Engagement Window |